Wolverine971/9takes/src/blog/people/techies/Lex-Fridman.md

 	/>
 </div>

-### A Dive into The Mind: The Intricate Nature of Type 5
+### The Mind of an Enneagram Type 5

-Type 5s are recognized as the intense, cerebral explorers within the Enneagram.
-They constantly seek knowledge, crave understanding, and relentlessly pursue expertise.
-Does this sound familiar?
-Let's embark on a journey to draw the connections between Fridman and these notable traits of an Enneagram Type 5.
+Type 5s are usually introverted.
+They have an intense, cerebral world that they can get lost in.
+They want to understand the world and everything around them on a deep level.
+They are knowledge seekers or said less charitably; they are knowledge hoarders.
+Is this not Lex?
+Lex enjoys the state of being deeply engrossed in a subject.
+He loves analyzing and theorizing about anything and everything.
+For 5s, this seeking of knowledge is born out of a fear that they are secretly useless, helpless, and incapable.
+To combat those negatives, 5s seek to know everything so they no longer feel useless, helpless, or incapable.
+For 5s, knowledge seeking is an enjoyment and a coping mechanism.

 ### Intellectual Curiosity: The Pursuit of Knowledge

-Observing Lex Fridman's career and pursuits, we quickly see the manifestation of an insatiable intellectual curiosity, a defining trait of Type 5s.
 Fridman immerses himself in the understanding of complex AI systems and shares his insights through lectures and podcasts, acting as a bridge between high-level concepts and curious minds worldwide.

 During his podcasts, an internal dialogue likely unfolds within him.
 As an exemplar Type 5, he might think: "What's the underlying concept here?
 How does this link to the broader narrative?
 I need to understand this fully."
 This relentless pursuit of understanding and absorption of knowledge aligns seamlessly with the intellectual curiosity that characterizes a Type 5.